lusterane/MuuSearch/README.md

 # MuuSearch

-MuuSearch is a music search engine that utilizes Spotify Web API and developed in ASP.NET
+MuuSearch is a music search engine developed with ASP.NET that utilizes Spotify Web API